March 19 - November 7

 Vogue, The Arab Issue

 Vibrant portraiture set inside a world of bold colors, varied textures, and frenzied patterns commands attention in VOGUE, The Arab Issue.
-Hassan Hajjaj’s photography challenges the viewer through an eclectic confrontation of styles, and invites them to re-examine cultural stereotypes and cliches.
-Alive with color and patterns, this immersive exhibition brings together five important series developed over the past three decades.
+Hassan Hajjaj’s photography challenges the viewer through an eclectic confrontation of styles and invites them to re-examine cultural stereotypes and cliches.
+Alive on Fotografiska New York’s third floor, this immersive exhibition brings together five important series developed over the past three decades.

 British-Moroccan photographer and multidisciplinary artist Hassan Hajjaj is an entirely self-taught artist, with a diverse practice that includes portraiture, installation, performance, fashion, and furniture design.

 Often dubbed “the Andy Warhol of Marrakesh,” Hassan Hajjaj embraces a melting pot of influences in his work, from kitsch to popular culture, from Africa to London street style, from hip-hop to Haute couture.